Israel–Sri Lanka relations: History

+Gaza conflict

+During the Gaza war, the Foreign Ministry expressed concern about the loss of life in both Israel and Gaza.
+UNP President Ranil Wickremesinghe denounced Hamas's aggression, stating that criticism of Israel is not a valid justification for Hamas's attack.
+Sri Lanka and Israel also signed an agreement to allow Israel to immediately hire 10,000 farm workers from Sri Lanka to replace 20,000 Palestinian agricultural workers who were banned from Israel and 8,000 foreign workers that fled Israel due to the war.
+In January 2024 the government of Sri Lanka also began talks with Israel to send an additional 20,000 Sri Lankans for jobs in the Israeli construction sector.

+Sri Lanka, a popular destination for Israeli tourists, especially reservists, saw a notable increase in Israeli visitors in 2024, with an estimated 20,000 arriving, resulting in calls by pro-Palestinian locals to restrict Israeli arrivals.

-Foreign Workers
+Foreign workers

-In 2017, the governments of Israel, Sri Lanka, and Nepal signed a bi-lateral agreement to bring foreign nursing aides to Israel.
+In 2017, the governments of Israel, Sri Lanka, and Nepal signed a bilateral agreement to bring foreign nursing aides to Israel.
 The agreement resulted from the difficulties in supervising the quality of nursing aides arriving in Israel and in preventing employment agencies from taking illegal payment from potential workers in their country of origin to enable them to enter Israel.
 In order to identify the best ways to improve the system, a program brought 100 nursing aides, who participated in a special training program to prepare them for work in Israel.
 An evaluation of the pilot found that participants and employers both reported high satisfaction with the training and the process, with no indications from that the nursing aides had paid any more money than the amount specified in the initial agreement.